 Just outside the city walls lies the elegant place de Neuve.
 Together with a statue of General Dufour, the square is surrounded by beautiful old buildings.
 These include the majestic Grand Théâtre, the city’s opera house.
 Note the beautiful marble statues on the central facade representing drama, dance, music, and comedy.
 Flanking the Grand Théâtre is the world-class Conservatoire de Musique, with its large concert hall and dazzling Byzantine-style facade, and the Musée Rath.

-Across the square, the Parc des Bastions is a popular place
+Across the square, the Parc des Bastions is a popular spot

 Across the square, the Parc des Bastions is a popular place to relax.
 Play on the giant chessboard or enjoy coffee and cake in the atmospheric Café du Parc des Bastions, which is housed in a former bandstand and winter garden.
 The park was the city’s first botanical garden and it contains more than 50 varieties of rare trees, as well as statues and fountains.